-Top 10 Home Security Tips for Summer Travel
+Top 10 Home Security Tips While on Vacation

 Home security may not be foremost on your mind when you’re planning your summer vacation.
 But once you’ve purchased your travel tickets and booked your accommodations, take some steps to keep your home safe and secure while you’re away.
 Nothing’s more of a buzzkill than returning from a great trip to find your home ransacked and your stuff stolen.